-Expert gastroenterology (GI) services
+Gastroenterology (GI) services

 - Endoscopy - gastroscopy, colonoscopy and endoscopic retrograde cholangiopancreatography (ERCP).
 Endoscopy is the use of a small, flexible lighted tube called an endoscope, which produces video images of the upper and lower intestinal tracts and the upper bile-producing system.
 Depending on the location of your symptoms, your physician chooses the endoscopic procedure necessary to diagnose and treat diseases and problems of the intestinal tract.